 At club level, Doyle experienced major success at both Reading and Wolves, also winning Premier League promotion with QPR before finishing his career in the MLS with Colorado Rapids.
 Since retiring, he has frequented RTÉ's international football coverage, as well as our own The Buildup podcast.

 The Wexford native has also moved into coaching with the Ireland U17 squad.

 Then acting as Doyle's deputy at Reading, Shane Long has gone on to have a fantastic career at both club and international level.
 He has long been a massive player for Ireland, with his goal against Germany in Euro 2016 qualifying one of our most beloved of all-time.

 He has also been an important player at every club he has been at, even if that hasn't always translated to goals.
-Long would drop down to the Championship after a loan move to Bournemouth in January but is still an Ireland regular.
+The 35-year old has earned 88 caps for his country and has performed well since a move to Reading last summer.

 Stokes earned three Irish caps in 2007, but it would be another six years before he earned a fourth.
 His tally would eventually move to nine, with the player scoring 58 league goals in six seasons as a Celtic player.

 He has been a controversial figure since leaving for Hibernian in 2016.
 He has had spells in Greece, Azerbaijan, Turkey, and Iran.
 The Dubliner had a one-game spell at Iranian club Persepolis in 2020, while his move to Livingston a few months later would end without having played a game for the club.